The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Keep in mind that Nom Nom provides discounts for less frequent deliveries and multi-pet orders.
-And we’ve also secured a much larger introductory discount of 60% for Nom Nom.
+And we’ve also secured a much larger introductory discount of 60% off for Nom Nom.

 Winner: Just Food For Dogs

 Overall, we found Just Food For Dogs to be a bit cheaper for most dogs.
 But that depends on the size of your dog and the meals you choose.
 Medium-size dogs have similar pricing for both brands.
-The Just Food For Dogs’ Turkey & Whole Wheat Macaroni is the lowest price option, allowing for some dog owners to obtain fresh food that couldn’t afford it otherwise.
+The Just Food For Dogs’ Turkey & Whole Wheat Macaroni is the lowest price option, allowing some dog owners to obtain fresh food who couldn’t afford it otherwise.
 The best way to see what kind of price you will pay for either service is to go through the brief onboarding survey with each brand—there’s no commitment necessary, and you don’t have to enter any credit card information.